-Everything is subject to change, so please check yourself from municipal and regional websites.
+Everything is subject to change, so please check yourself from municipal, regional and provincial websites.
 We will try to keep this list up to date.

 May 19 update